Gordon P. Robertson: Early career

 Robertson practiced law at Vandeventer, Black in Norfolk, Virginia, becoming a partner in 1989.
 In 1994 on a short-term mission trip to India with Rev. John Giminez, Robertson had a profound religious experience that changed the course of his life.
 He left the practice of law and moved his family to the Philippines to start the Asian Center for Missions.

 In Manila in 1994, Robertson partnered with Dr. Miguel Alvarez of Asian School of Christian Ministries to begin a school to train and send Filipino missionaries throughout the world.
 From an initial class of 12 missionaries in November 1994, ACM became the largest missionary organization in the Philippines.
+In 1995, he founded the Asian Center for Missions (ACM), a training facility aimed to deploy Filipino Christians as missionaries across Asia and beyond.

 Christian Broadcasting Network

 In July 1994, Pat Robertson appointed him “Ambassador at Large” for CBN with the goal of reproducing CBN in Asia.
 On October 1, 1994, Gordon founded CBN Asia, Inc. in Manila, Philippines.
 In 1996, CBN Asia started a television show, The 700 Club Asia, in the Tagalog language featuring testimonies from the Philippines and stories from around Asia.
 CBN Asia became the model for starting CBN Indonesia, CBN India, CBN Thailand, CBN Hong Kong and CBN China in Beijing.
+In December 2007, he succeeded his father as CEO of the company.